scytale-ai/oracle-cli/README.md

 ```shell
 scytale-oracle --github-organization <ORGANIZATION_NAME>
 ```
-* This command will print a dropdown that will let you choose the compliance test you wish to run
+* This command will display a dropdown that will let you choose the compliance test you wish to run

 <hr/>

 <div style="text-align:center">
   <strong style="text-align:center;color:cornflowerblue">
-  🔮 Created by the Scytale Hackathon Blue Team, AKA - Idan Ram, Eva Osherovsky, Jess Gopas &#169; 2022 🔮
+  🔮 Created by the <a href="https://scytale.ai/">Scytale</a> Hackathon Blue Team; Idan Ram, Eva Osherovsky, Jess Gopas &#169; 2022 🔮
   </strong>
 </div>
 <hr />